-Today on St. Nicholas Day across Europe, children who had been on their best behavior during the year were rewarded with chocolates, coins, and oranges from the saint in their shoes and stockings, or under their pillows.
-(Those who misbehaved most likely received a lump of coal.)
+Today, Saint Nicholas Day, children across Europe who have been on their best behavior during the year are rewarded with chocolates, coins, and oranges from the saint in their shoes and stockings, or under their pillows.
 Chances are they envisioned their secret gift-giver as a “jolly old elf” wearing a red suit with “merry dimples” and “a nose like a cherry,” as immortalized in the famous Clement Clark Moore poem.
 This familiar image of a rotund man with a flowing white beard evolved from legendary stories of the saint, who served as Bishop of Myra, once an ancient Greek town (now Demre in Turkey), in the fourth century.

 Years ago, I traveled to Demre via gulet boat from Antalya along Turkey’s breathtaking Turquoise Coast.
 The mercury was hovering at 40°C (about 100°F), and my companions and I were sweltering in our bathing suits.
 When the captain announced that we were stopping in Demre, home of the “original Santa Claus,” I was intrigued.
 Santa, here?
 I wondered.
-It was difficult to reconcile his history with the arid landscape, sparkling sea, and rock-carved tombs surrounding us.
+It was difficult to reconcile my childhood vision of “St. Nick” with the arid landscape, sparkling sea, and rock-carved tombs surrounding us.

 Although abandoned in 1923 and no longer fully intact, the church was once a vibrant place of worship, as evidenced by the abundance of faded, yet stunning, frescoes.
-Scenes of Jesus with the 12 Apostles and his Crucifixion, as well as the miracles of St. Nicholas, are depicted in rich tones in a Byzantine style.
+Scenes of Jesus with the Twelve Apostles, his Crucifixion, and the miracles of St. Nicholas are depicted in rich tones in a Byzantine style.
 My fellow tourists and I trod over ancient mosaic tile floors where the Bishop had once presided.
-With each step, I gained a newfound fondness and respect for the Christmas gift deliverer I’d known since childhood as St. Nick or Santa Claus.
+With each step, I gained a newfound fondness and respect for the mysterious Christmas gift deliverer.

 The Santa Claus Village website states that Santa’s mission is: “to enhance the well-being of children and the kindness of grown-ups, as well as spread the message of love and goodwill and the Christmas Spirit across the globe.”
 Whether one imagines Joulupukki, Santa Claus, or St. Nick this Christmas season, we can rest assured that the spirit of St. Nicholas of Demre lives on.